Arts Education Task Force

 Kris Andrews, Center for Educator Development in Fine Arts

-Dr. Jackie deMontmollinDenton ISD, Texas Educational Theatre Association
+Dr. Jackie deMontmollin, Texas Educational Theatre Association

 Dr. Gary Gibbs, Texas Commission on the Arts